Pagan Homeland Collaboration Wayfinder

 Document

 Put the item somewhere real.
-Do not leave important work in memory, loose screenshots, or browser tabs breeding in the dark.
+Do not leave important work in memory, loose screenshots, texts, or browser tabs breeding in the dark.

 Verify